A Strong Base to Build a Diverse Skills Based Community

-As part of a new series focused on the ambitions and opportunities of the Celtic Freeport bid in south Wales, Business News Wales spoke with leading built environment consultant, Wyn Pritchard, about the importance of building an inclusive skills community.
-Celtic Freeport will provide a massive boost to the region’s future skills programmes through a dedicated a local legacy fund.
+As part of a new series focused on the ambitions and opportunities of the Celtic Freeport bid in South Wales, Business News Wales spoke with built environment consultant Wyn Pritchard about the importance of building an inclusive skills community.

 About the Celtic Freeport Bid